hassio-addons/addon-log-viewer/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "Log Viewer" add-on in the Hass.io add-on store and install it.
+1. Search for the "Log Viewer" add-on in the Supervisor add-on store and install it.
 1. Start the "Log Viewer" add-on
 1. Check the logs of the "Log Viewer" add-on to see if everything went well.
 1. Open the web UI for the "Log Viewer" add-on to start watching logs.